g45t345rt/g45w/README.md

 The primary focus is to phase out the `Dero RPC Bridge` browser extension in favor of this wallet, utilizing the DApps XSWD protocol.
 This should remove a painful and unsafe step of connecting your wallet directly to a DApp platform.

-Addtitionally, I aim to offer an alternative UI with extra features, including smart contract interactions, organized visualiozation of NFTs, and extensive language support.
+Additionally, I aim to offer an alternative UI with extra features, including smart contract interactions, organized visualization of NFTs, and extensive language support.

 ## Features